Office: 243 East Library Wing

 HUHC Graduate With Distinction

 This is the highest distinction that an undergraduate can earn at Hofstra.
 This designation requires that students complete the 12-credit first-year curriculum and 18 additional honors credits, including at least one 3-credit Honors College Seminar (HUHC 20 or 21).
+At least 3 honors credits must be in natural sciences, computer sciences or mathematics.
 To fulfill the requirements for this designation, students must also complete an acceptable departmental honors thesis/project and maintain an overall GPA of 3.6.
 Credit earned in departmental thesis/project courses may be counted in the final 18 HUHC required credits.
 This distinction is noted on both the official transcript and diploma.

 Students who complete the 12-credit first-year curriculum and 18 additional honors credits including at least one 3-credit Honors College Seminar (HUHC 20 or 21) are designated HUHC Graduates and this designation will appear on both their official transcripts and diploma.
+At least 3 honors credits must be in natural sciences, computer sciences or mathematics.
 To complete the requirements for this designation, students must also maintain an overall GPA of 3.4.

 Students who complete 18 honors credits including at least one 3-credit Honors College Seminar (HUHC 20 or 21) are designated HUHC Associates and this designation will appear on their official transcripts and their diploma.
+At least 3 honors credits must be in natural sciences, computer sciences or mathematics.
 To complete the requirements for this designation, students must also maintain an overall GPA of 3.4.

 Transfer students from an accredited college or university, who have pursued honors work at their previous institution and who complete 24 honors credits including at least one 3-credit HUHC seminar (HUHC 20 or 21), receive the HUHC Recognition designation.
 This designation will appear on their official transcripts and their diploma.
 Transfer students may bring in up to 12 honors credits toward the 24 honors credits required for this designation.
 At least 6 of the final 12 honors credits must be in the liberal arts.
 To complete the requirements for this designation, students must also maintain an overall GPA of 3.4.